StockSharp/doc/en/topics/IndicatorMeanDeviation.md

 # Mean Deviation

-**Mean Deviation**indicator shows the average deviation for the period.
+The **Mean Deviation** indicator shows the average deviation of the price from its simple moving average (SMA) over a certain period.

-To use the indicator, you must use the [MeanDeviation](xref:StockSharp.Algo.Indicators.MeanDeviation) class.
+To use the indicator, the [MeanDeviation](xref:StockSharp.Algo.Indicators.MeanDeviation) class should be used.

 ![IndicatorMeanDeviation](../images/IndicatorMeanDeviation.png)

-## Recommended content
+## See Also

 [Median Price](IndicatorMedianPrice.md)